These number cookies are a great way to get kids cooking in the kitchen and an easy way to work on some maths skills too!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 To make the cookie dough we used our go-to Sugar Cookie recipe from Alton Brown.
-I love the balance of flavours and the mixture doesn’t spread too much, which is great when using cookie cutters.
-F helped me make the dough, including sifting the flour, then adding the ingredients to the stand mixer (the blades aren’t turning when he does this!).
+I love the balance of flavors and the mixture doesn’t spread too much, which is great when using cookie cutters.
+F helped me make the dough, including sifting the flour, then adding the ingredients to the stand mixer (the blades weren’t turning when he dis this!).

 After the dough had been in the fridge for a while, it was time to make the cookies.
 F was actually napping at this point so I did it without him.
 I used our Curious Chef rolling pin, a silicone mat and these fab number (and letter) cookie cutters.